- Symptoms & Signs

-- Blood to the brain is supplied by four major blood vessels that join together at the Circle of Willis at the base of the brain.
-Smaller branch arteries leave the circle to supply brain cells with oxygen and nutrients.
+- Four major blood vessels supply blood to the brain.
+They join together at the Circle of Willis at the base of the brain.
+Smaller arteries leave the circle and branch out to supply brain cells with oxygen and nutrients.

-- Artery junction points may become weak, causing ballooning of the blood vessel wall that can form a small sac or aneurysm.
+- Artery junction points may become weak, causing a ballooning of the blood vessel wall to potentially form a small sac or aneurysm.

 - Cerebral aneurysms are common, but most are asymptomatic and are found incidentally at autopsy.